Midtown - Downtown in Lebanon in Wilson County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: Heroes.
 A significant historical date for this entry is February 14, 1945.

 Location.
 36° 12.213′ N, 86° 17.946′ W. Marker is in Lebanon, Tennessee, in Wilson County.
+It is in Midtown - Downtown.
+It can be reached from no nearby street.
 Located near the Dallas Floyd Phoenix Arena at Cumberland University.
 Touch for map.
 Marker is in this post office area: Lebanon TN 37087, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Reverend Dr. Winstead Paine Bone (within shouting distance of this marker); Wilson County's First Gym (within shouting distance of this marker); Cordell Hull (1871-1955) (within shouting distance of this marker); The WWII Years at Cumberland (about 300 feet away, measured in a direct line); Cumberland University Headquarters Tennessee Maneuvers (about 400 feet away); Cumberland University Founded in 1842 (about 800 feet away); McClain Circle (about 800 feet away); Site of Robert H. Hatton Home (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: The Reverend Dr. Winstead Paine Bone (within shouting distance of this marker); Evins Front Porch (within shouting distance of this marker); Wilson County's First Gym (within shouting distance of this marker); Cordell Hull (1871-1955) (within shouting distance of this marker); Memorial Hall (about 300 feet away, measured in a direct line); The WWII Years at Cumberland (about 300 feet away); Cumberland University Headquarters Tennessee Maneuvers (about 400 feet away); Cumberland University Founded in 1842 (about 800 feet away).
 Touch for a list and map of all markers in Lebanon.